ccontrols/structured-types/packages/api-docs/README.md

 ## Columns

-You can show/hide or provide custom configuration for the columns in the properties table.
+You can show/hide or provide a custom configuration for the columns in the properties table.

 ### 1. List configuration